eznix86/iplatform/README.md

 Car4Sure
 ==========

+# Features
+- Login and Sign Up
+- Full Text Search
+- CRUD a Policy with its drivers, policy holder, vehicles and its coverages
+- Download a Policy in PDF
+- Roles & Permissions
+- Scopes - where Customers only sees policies assigned to them
+- API endpoints (Using OAuth2 for Third Party Connection)
+  - `/api/v1/policies/`

 ## How it works

 - This project is an internal tool to allow insurance Car4Sure to manage policies.